LLM Application Checklist and Deadlines

 Resume or Curriculum Vitae

-• Please submit a current résumé or curriculum vitae.
+• Submit a current résumé or curriculum vitae.

 Personal Statement

-• Please submit a brief personal statement (1-3 pages) which addresses:
+• Submit a brief personal statement (1-3 pages) which addresses:

 • the nature and extent of your legal background,